apache/mxnet/docs/tutorials/basic/exception_handling.md

 For the operator case, the dependency engine spawns a number of threads if it is running in the `ThreadedEnginePool` or `ThreadedEnginePerDevice` mode.
 The final operator is executed in one of the spawned threads.

 If an operator throws an exception during execution, this exception is propagated down the dependency chain.
-Once there is a synchronizing call i.e. WaitToRead for a variable, in the dependency chain, the propagated exception is rethrown.
+Once there is a synchronizing call i.e. WaitToRead for a variable in the dependency chain, the propagated exception is rethrown.

 In the below example, I illustrate how an exception that occured in the first line is propagated down the dependency chain, and finally is rethrown when we make a synchronizing call to WaitToRead.